Ashik002400/Python-Based-Audit-Fraud-Flagging/README.md

 - **ISA 315 – Identifying and Assessing Risks of Material Misstatement**
 - **ISA 330 – Auditor Responses to Assessed Risks**

-It reflects **how firms like Deloitte, EY, PwC, and KPMG** are leveraging data to move from sample-based to full-population audit procedures using analytics.

 ---